hytechclub/web-201/FullCrudApp/CrudAppCreateGet.md

 ## Filling out the "Add Player" EJS
 Update the "edit-player.ejs" file so that it properly renders an HTML form that takes in Soccer Player information.

-1. Replace the test HTML in "edit-player.ejs" with EJS to include the "header.ejs" partial
+1. Replace the test HTML in "edit-player.ejs" with EJS to include the **header.ejs** partial
 1. Create a `div` with a `class` of "container"
 1. Within the "container" `div`, create a `form` that will POST to `add/` on submit
     - Set its `method` to `"post"`